 Also, MTY owns more than 70 brands.
 If MTY is not being truthful in its dealings related to Cold Stone, it’s possible the company is not being truthful in its dealings with other MTY franchises.

 These are not minor—accidental data anomalies that occurred over a year or so, these are major anomalies over the span of more than a decade.
-When brought to the attention of MTY, their top executives and board of director denied all and covered up.
+When brought to the attention of MTY, their top executives and board of director denied all and covered them up.